maisam2004/gym_portobello/README.md

 ![Navigation bar](./assets/images/navbar.jpeg)
 ![Navigation bar on mobile device](./assets/images/navbar_mobile.jpeg)

 02.HOmepage Landing Page includes a short video of gym and JOIN button and a text overlay that tell why to join and persuade page visitor
     to click join easily

 ![landing page](./assets/images/landing_page.jpeg)

-03.in the Homepage next sections explain the text overlay and what facilities the gym has
+03.in the Homepage next sections explain the text overlay and what facilities the gym has, also it contain slid photos of parts of gym include yoga classes

 ![facilities sections](./assets/images/fac_explain.jpeg)